tukkek/notablepython/README.md

 # Honorable mentions

-This section covers, in brief, lesser-known methods and libraries that, while less notable or not part of the standard Python distribution, can still be very helpful for one reason or another.
+This section covers, in brief, specific solutions that can be very helpful for specific situations or uses.

 * **[argparse](https://docs.python.org/3/library/argparse.html)** - framework for handling command-line arguments. [getopt](https://docs.python.org/3/library/getopt.html) allows for doing the same with a C-style approach.
 * **[copy](https://docs.python.org/3/library/copy.html)** - object cloning module.